 1: Embrace the City Life in Lisbon

-If you are looking for a diverse kind of lifestyle then you won’t be disappointed with everything that Lisbon has to offer.
+If you are looking for a diverse kind of lifestyle, then you won’t be disappointed with everything Lisbon, the capital city, has to offer.
 You’ll be able to immerse yourself in culture and explore many different nationalities at the same time.
-Find a property located near the city centre or place yourself somewhere near the outskirts if you want the opportunity to escape the bright lights.
+Find a property near the city centre or place yourself near the outskirts if you want to escape the bright lights.

-However, this amazing city has no shortage of restaurants and bars if you are the type to enjoy socialising and eating out regularly.
+However, this fantastic city has no shortage of restaurants and bars if you are the type to enjoy socialising and eating out regularly.
 Furthermore, you’re never too far away from that beautiful coast either, giving you plenty of opportunities to explore the freedom of the great outdoors.
-You’ll find a thriving expat community too, which makes it possible to meet new people and build new friendships.
+You’ll also find a thriving expat community, which makes it possible to meet new people and build new friendships.

 2: Thriving Vilamoura On the Algarve

-Perhaps the lure of golden beaches and those sunburnt orange cliffs of the Algarve are too much for you?
-If this is the case then Vilamoura is a great place to purchase a property.
+Perhaps the lure of golden beaches and those sunburnt orange cliffs of the Algarve region are too much for you?
+If this is the case, Vilamoura is a great place to purchase a property.

-It might be a tourist hotspot during the summer months but if you are someone who loves to live close to the beach, wants restaurants on your doorstep and loves to play a few rounds of golf each week then this is definitely one of the best places to live in Portugal.
+It might be a tourist hotspot during the summer months, but if you are someone who loves to live close to the beach, wants restaurants on your doorstep and loves to play a few rounds of golf each week, then this is definitely one of the best places to live in Portugal.

-Located on the coast, you’ll find that there are plenty of different property types to choose from here.
+Located on the coast, you’ll find plenty of different property types here.
 There are townhouses, apartments and villas across the area.

 3: Perfect Porto – That’s if City Life is For You

-Located on the banks of the River Douro, it often gets overlooked by expats but there are many reasons to move to Portugal and Porto is one of them!
-Much like Lisbon, Porto is a thriving city that has some beautiful places to explore.
+Located on the banks of the River Douro, this bustling city often gets overlooked by expats but there are many reasons to move to Portugal and Porto is one of them!
+Much like Lisbon, Porto is a thriving city with beautiful places to explore.

-It’s a safe city too, which is ideal for families looking to move to Porto or those who are looking to retire.
-You can choose to live south of the river in an area known as Vila Nova de Gaia where the prices are cheaper and the area is less frequented by tourists.
+It’s a safe city too, which is ideal for families looking to move to Porto or those looking to retire.
+You can live south of the river in an area known as Vila Nova de Gaia, where the prices are cheaper and the area is less frequented by tourists.

-It’s still a top destination to live in if you are considering moving to Portugal because you can enjoy a cosmopolitan lifestyle, dining out cheaply, and enjoying vibrant bars and elegant coffee shops.
+It’s still a top destination to live in if you are considering moving to Portugal because you can enjoy a cosmopolitan lifestyle, dine out cheaply, and enjoy vibrant bars and elegant coffee shops.
 When you decide you want to explore, you have the coastline to discover or you can head inland to enjoy the countryside.

-Porto has a lot of charm and elegance which makes it a desirable place to live.
+Porto has a lot of charm and elegance, which makes it a desirable place to live.
 Place yourself in the city centre and you will have everything you need on your doorstep, making it easy to get around and find what you need.
-The people are friendly, the atmosphere is lively enough to keep you entertained and there is always plenty going on there!
+The people are friendly, the atmosphere is lively enough to keep you entertained and there is always plenty going on!

 4: The Village Life in Ericeira

-If you’re looking for something different then you might want to consider moving to Ericeira.
+If you’re looking for something different, you might want to consider moving to Ericeira.
 Nestled north of Lisbon, you won’t experience the hustle and bustle of the city here, and the pace of life is slightly slower and more reserved.
-It’s ideal if you’re someone who likes to relax in your surroundings without feeling the urge to fall in line with everyone else.
+It’s ideal if you like to relax in your surroundings without feeling the urge to fall in line with everyone else.

 It has a small population of 10,000 people, giving it a real community spirit.
-It’s located on the coast, so you’ll still get amazing sea views and mile after mile of golden sand.
+It’s on the coast, so you’ll still get fantastic sea views and miles of golden sand.

 In actual fact, Ericeira can become anything you want it to be.
-The beaches bring with it great water sports opportunities; you might want to try your hand at surfing, although you might just prefer to soak up the views.
-There are plenty of cafes here and traditional restaurants too, enabling you to immerse yourself in a life that’s consumed by their culture and traditions.
+The beaches bring great water sports opportunities; you might want to try surfing, although you might prefer to soak up the views.
+There are plenty of cafes here and traditional restaurants, enabling you to immerse yourself in a life consumed by their culture and traditions.

-You might not be surrounded by other expats, but that’s what Ericeira is all about – escaping the monotony of life and enjoying the wonders that lie in this beautiful little town.
+You might not be surrounded by other expats, but that’s what Ericeira is all about – escaping the monotony of life and enjoying the wonders in this beautiful little town.

-This is also a good area to search for alternative properties such as restoration projects and smallholding.
-In fact, Pure Portugal are the best people to contact if you’re looking for unique properties anywhere in Portugal.
+This is also an excellent area to search for alternative properties, such as restoration projects and smallholdings.
+In fact, Pure Portugal is the best person to contact if you’re looking for unique properties anywhere in Portugal.

 5: The Glamour of Quinta do Lago

-Maybe you want to spend your retirement dining out and living a life of luxury, or maybe you want to settle down in a lavish community that’s only for those who are looking for comfort and style.
+Maybe you want to spend your retirement dining out and living a life of luxury, or perhaps you want to settle down in a lavish community that’s only for those looking for comfort and style.

-Quinta do Lago is an exclusive community that’s located no more than 20 minutes from the airport, but comes with wonderful beaches, pine trees and rolling golf courses.
-There are villas and apartments on offer here and they all come with their own private pools.
-The area is kept immaculately and here you will find a shopping precinct, a driving range, tennis club and many plush restaurants that cater to all.
+Quinta do Lago is an exclusive community no more than 20 minutes from the airport, but it comes with beautiful beaches, pine trees and rolling golf courses.
+Villas and apartments are on offer here and they all come with private pools.
+The area is kept immaculately and here you will find a shopping precinct, a driving range, a tennis club and many plush restaurants that cater to all.

-This amazing destination is popular with the rich and famous so you can expect to rub shoulders with some famous people when you become a part of the community here.
-You can access sprawling beaches, the rolling Atlantic Ocean as well as a nature reserve, providing you with plenty to keep you occupied.
+This fantastic destination is popular with the rich and famous, so you can expect to rub shoulders with some famous people when you become a part of the community here.
+You can access sprawling beaches, the rolling Atlantic Ocean, and a nature reserve, providing plenty to keep you occupied.

-This is probably considered the most upmarket area of the whole of Portugal but, once you set eyes on it, you’ll instantly feel the urge to find out more!
-It’s lavish, plush and the whole design of the area instantly lures you in.
+This is probably considered the most upmarket area of the whole of Portugal but once you set eyes on it, you’ll instantly feel the urge to find out more!
+It’s lavish, and plush and the whole design of the area instantly lures you in.

 6: Beautiful Tavira